babar-raza/package-descriptions/groupdocs.cloud/nuget/GroupDocs.Annotation Cloud SDK for .NET.md

 - Get image representation of the document pages.
 - Render documents to PDF format with storage URL or stream output.
 - Add or remove document or image annotations of various types.

+## New Features in Version 19.5.0

+- This is the first release of a completely new version of the API `GroupDocs.Annotation.Cloud v2.0`.
+- `V2` provides much simpler and intuitive API comparing with `V1`.
+- `V2` includes Storage and File API which enables users to manage storage and files.

+For the detailed notes, please visit [GroupDocs.Annotation Cloud 19.5 Release Notes](https://wiki.groupdocs.cloud/annotationcloud/release-notes/2019/groupdocs-annotation-cloud-19-5-release-notes/).

 ## Supported Annotation Formats